hubba/magic-service-bus/README.md

  - Once and only once delivery of messages between services
  - Make working with RabbitMQ more magical

+## Contributing

+Please read through our [contributing guidelines](CONTRIBUTING.md).
+Included are directions for opening issues, coding standards, and notes on development.

 ***

 Built with ❤️ at [Hubba](https://www.hubba.com?utm_campaign=hubba_oss).